Sep. 06, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Treatment of amblyopia involves treatment of the underlying cause of vision loss with or without penalization by occlusion or optical penalization.
+• Treatment of amblyopia involves addressing the underlying cause of vision loss with or without penalization of the better-seeing eye.

 • Amblyopia treatment is most effective at younger ages.